Does EU REACH Apply to Your Company?

 Electronics

-However, obligations for articles are more specific and depend on certain conditions.
+But the rules for articles are different and depend on certain conditions.

-The substance is intended to be released during normal or reasonably foreseeable use, and
+The substance is intended to be released during normal use, and

-The total quantity of that substance exceeds 1 tonne per year
+The total amount of that substance exceeds 1 tonne per year

 Ink released from a pen